JAMESAPP/JAMES/README.md

 * Help you manage your timesheet;
 * Help you buy groceries;

+# Docs

+The .uml file can be rendered with [plantuml](http://plantuml.sourceforge.net).

 # Credits

 Jefferson Campos - 2014 - Mozilla Public License, version 2.0